 5 Qualities of a Positive Role Model

-The top five qualities of role models described by students in the study are listed below.
+The top five qualities of role models described by students in my study are listed below.
 These qualities were woven through hundreds of stories and life experiences that helped children form a vision for their own futures.
-In a poll of 50 adult Facebook readers of this blog, these same qualities were mentioned as adults reflected on their own role models.
-The biggest difference was that adults did not rank “commitment to community” as high as their younger counterparts.
-They also mentioned qualities like compassion, fearlessness, and listening skills.
-By far, the greatest attribute of a role model is an ability to inspire others.
+By far, the greatest attribute of a positive role model is the ability to inspire others.

 Role models show passion for their work and have the capacity to infect others with their passion.
 Speaking of several of his teachers, one student said, “They’re so dedicated to teaching students and helping students and empowering students.
 That is such a meaningful gesture.
 They are always trying to give back to the next generation.
 That really inspires me.”

 2. A Role Model Shows a Clear Set of Values